-Moncler requires all its suppliers to perform in full compliance with the most stringent international regulations relating to hazardous and potentially hazardous chemical substances, including the European Union's REACH(1) regulation, China's GB(2) standards, and the Japanese JIS(3) standards.
+Moncler requires all its suppliers to perform in full compliance with the most stringent international regulations relating to hazardous and potentially hazardous chemical substances, including the European Union's REACH1 regulation, China's GB2 standards, and Japan's JIS3 standards.
 They are also required by contract to comply with the guidelines of the Restricted Substances List (RSL), which outlines the most stringent standards for the use of certain substance.
 In 2018, the RSL was updated to include new groups of chemicals, new voluntary limits and stricter thresholds than the legislative ones.
 With the aim of gradually abandoning them, Moncler is engaged in searching for the best replacement products that can guarantee the maintenance of adequate levels of quality and performance.
-The proper implementation of RSL guidelines is verified through tests performed at independent specialised laboratories, at the request of the supplier and/or Moncler itself.
-The testing program in 2018 was significantly intensified by involving suppliers in an increasingly proactive way, establishing an ongoing dialogue to solve all issues related to compliance and sustainability.
+The proper implementation of RSL guidelines is verified through tests performed at independent specialised laboratories, at the request of the supplier and/ or Moncler itself.
+The testing programme in 2018 was signifi-

+^{1.} Registration, Evaluation, Authorisation and Restriction of Chemicals cantly intensified by involving suppliers in an increasingly proactive way, establishing an ongoing dialogue to solve all issues related to compliance and sustainability.